brown-band/website/pages/scripts/1998-1999/fall/cornell.md

 :sd[Band storms field.]

-While you’re waiting for us to play some music, chew on this: did you know that ordinary gum can only be blown into <i>round</i> bubbles?
-However, the Brown Band recently discovered new chewing gum flavor crystals that let you blow a bubble in <i>any shape you want</i>!
+While you’re waiting for us to play some music, chew on this: did you know that ordinary gum can only be blown into _round_ bubbles?
+However, the Brown Band recently discovered new chewing gum flavor crystals that let you blow a bubble in _any shape you want_!
 Think of the possibilities!
-National monuments…Dan Quayle’s head…a package from the Unabomber…just be careful not to let <i>that</i> one explode.
-Now <i>that’s</i> what I call a sticky situation.
+National monuments…Dan Quayle’s head…a package from the Unabomber…just be careful not to let that one explode.
+Now _that’s_ what I call a sticky situation.
 Watch now as the Band forms a football-shaped bubble and plays NFL on Fox.

 :sd[Band does just this.]